pffy/clockmath/README.md

 > **NOTE:** The SI units for time are seconds.
 [Learn more](https://physics.nist.gov/cuu/Units/current.html)

-Some baking recipes call for heating food in an oven for durations between 75 and 85 minutes.
-In this case, the recipes are specifically using minutes to bundle the number of seconds needed for baking, while allowing easy comparisons between other baking times.

 The numerical measurement of time between two moments can be called duration. **Duration** is a length of time.
 In other words, duration is a slice of time that describes the distance between two moments.

 ### EXERCISE 35.2.1